Cao Yu: Thunderstorm (雷雨 Lei yu), (1934)

 Thunderstorm is considered as one of the most popular dramatic Chinese works of the period prior to the Japanese invasion of China in 1937.
 It was first published in the literary magazine, Literary Quarterly (wenxue jikan), which was founded in 1934 by Chinese intellectuals, Zheng Zhenduo and Jin Yi.
 Shortly after its publication, a production of the play was mounted in Jinan, and later, in 1935, in Shanghai and in Tokyo, both of which were well received.
 In 1936, Thunderstorm debuted in Nanjing, with Cao Yu himself acting in the lead role.
 In 1938, following its theatrical triumphs, the play was made into two separate movies productions, one in Shanghai and another in Hong Kong, that were almost coincidental versions of one another.
 The latter production, made in 1957, co-starred a young Bruce Lee in one of his few non-fighting roles.

 The plot of Thunderstorm centers on one family's psychological and physical destruction as a result of incest, as perpetrated at the hands of its morally depraved and corrupt patriarch, Zhou Puyuan.
 Although it is undisputed that the prodigious reputation achieved by Thunderstorm was due in large part to its scandalous public airing of the topic of incest, and many people have pointed out technical imperfections in its structure, Thunderstorm is nevertheless considered to be a milestone in China's modern theatrical ascendancy.
 Even those who have questioned the literary prowess of Cao Yu, for instance, the noted critic C.T.
 Hsia, admit that the popularization and consolidation of China's theatrical genre is fundamentally owed to the first works of Cao Yu.

-Thunderstorm was first published in a literary magazine in 1934, and staged in numerous cities over the next few years.
-Several film adaptations and remake stage productions have been made.